|Petite Maison De La Grange||Self Catering||Flexible||1||2||1||Baby cot can be provided|

 The property opens on to the good sized covered terrace.
 This is perfect for just lazing around or watching the birds at the feeders and has proved very popular with guests.
 It provides welcome shade when needed and cover should it rain so is perfect for breakfast, lunch and dinner.

-Table chairs and sun loungers are provided and there is a gas bbq.
+Table, chairs cushions, and sun loungers are provided and there is a gas bbq.

 There is a private parking space immediately beside the gite.

 Probably not suitable for wheelchairs since there is a small step of just over an inch between the lounge and dining room.

 As a lifelong Francophile it was almost inevitable that on retirement I moved to France and after several months searching I found this wonderful barn that is now "Petite Maison de la Grange".
 Since then I have carefully restored the barn to provide a quality, spacious cottage with all the amenities necessary for modern living but retaining the charm of this ancient building.

 |Why this location?||This property will appeal to those wishing for some quality time away from the stresses of modern living.
 Blissfully quiet, in a region of outstanding natural beauty rich in wildlife but just walking distance from our pretty village and within easy reach of all the attractions of the Perigor Noir.
 Wonderful food, excellent wines, fairytale castles, bastide villages, street markets and, of course, the glorious river, - what else is there?|